thomaslule/postgres-s3-backup/README.md

 ## Postgres version

+List of published tags [here](https://hub.docker.com/repository/docker/thomaslule/postgres-s3-backup/tags).

 You must chose the image that corresponds to your postgres version, or you will get an error `aborting because of server version mismatch`.
 This is because this tool uses `pg_dump` and it only works for a server with the same version.

-If you want to build your own image for another version, you can search an alpine branch that contain the right postgres version [here](https://pkgs.alpinelinux.org/packages?name=postgresql-client&branch=v3.11).
+If you want to build your own image for another version, you can look for an alpine branch that contain the right postgres version [here](https://pkgs.alpinelinux.org/packages?name=postgresql-client&branch=v3.11).